cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ## <a id='bosh-manifest'></a> BOSH manifest ##

 > A BOSH manifest is a YAML file that defines deployment settings for a Cloud Foundry instance including:
+<br> <br>

->> VMs to be created
+> - VMs to be created.

->> persistent disks to be attached to each VM
+> - Persistent disks to be attached to each VM.

->> networks and IP addresses to be bound to each VM
+> - Networks and IP addresses to be bound to each VM.

->> templates from the Bosh release to be applied to each VM
+> - Templates from the Bosh release to be applied to each VM.

->> custom properties to be applied to configuration files and scripts for each [job template](#job-template)
+> - custom properties to be applied to configuration files and scripts for each [job template](#job-template).

 ## <a id='buildpack'></a> buildpack  ##

 > A buildpack is a set of scripts that Cloud Foundry runs on an application [package](#package) to create a [droplet](#droplet) that contains everthing the application needs to run.
 (This process is referred to as [staging](#staging).)
 A buildpack is specific to a particular framework or runtime environment.
 Cloud Foundry includes buildpacks for Ruby, Java, and Node.js; when you upload an application, Cloud Foundry examines the application artifacts to determine which buildpack to apply.
 Cloud Foundry can use remote buildpacks as well; you can specify the URL of the desired buildpack when running the `cf push` command.
+<br><br>
 > For more information, see [Introduction to Custom Buildpacks](../../using/deploying-apps/buildpacks.html).

 ## <a id='cc'></a>CC  ##